Vegan Chocolate Fondue

 Instructions

-• Add coconut cream, cocoa powder, sugar and salt to the container of your Vitamix.
+• Add coconut cream, cocoa powder, sugar and salt to the container of a high-powered blender.

 • Blend, starting on low gradually increasing to medium (speed setting #5).